2018 ‘Faith’ Schools Campaigner Appeal

-That is why the work of the Faith Schools and Education Campaigner is so important, perhaps now so more than ever.
+This is why the work of our Faith Schools and Education Campaigner has never been more important than it is now.

-Jay works with the Government, media, other charities and campaigning organisations, local groups, parents, teachers, and pupils themselves in order to bring about the change we all want to see.
-A full list of Jay’s successes this year can be found at www.justgiving.com/nofaithschools
+Jay works with the Government, Parliament, media, other charities and campaigning organisations, lawyers, local groups, parents, teachers, and pupils themselves to bring about the change we all want to see.
+A full list of Jay’s successes this year can be found at www.justgiving.com/nofaithschools.

-- Supporting hundreds of parents and carers whose children have been refused admission to their local school because of their beliefs, or whose beliefs have been marginalised.
+- Supporting and advising hundreds of parents and carers whose children have been discriminated against in the education system on the grounds of their beliefs.

-- Generating significant media attention for Humanists UK’s campaigns work and policy areas, including an exposé of illegal religious schools on BBC Newsnight, stories in every major national newspaper, and coverage on national and local radio stations throughout England and Wales.
+- Generating significant media attention for Humanists UK campaigns work, including stories in every national newspaper, and coverage on national and local TV and radio stations throughout England and Wales.

 All donations will go towards employing the Faith Schools and Education Campaigner for another year and funding his campaigning activities.
 Any money donated over and above our target will go towards boosting Humanists UK’s education campaigns.